Conservation of Water Resources

 Survey of Water Stress

-*Calculated using Baseline Water Stress from the AQUEDUCT Water Risk Atlas 4.0 released in August 2023.
+*Baseline Water Stress of the AQUEDUCT Water Risk Atlas 4.0.

 Initiatives in Water-stressed Areas (MKCI Sanand Plant)